shantanu778/shantanu778.github.io/_news/announcement_.md

 related_posts: false
 ---

-I start working as a Research Assistant at Center for Mind and Brain(CIMeC), University of Tento, Rovereto under the supervision of <a href= "https://webapps.unitn.it/du/it/Persona/PER0001015/Curriculum"> Prof. Roberto Zamparelli </a>.
+I start another Research Fellowship at the Department of Information Engineering and Computer Science, University of Tento, Italy under the supervision of <a href="https://webapps.unitn.it/du/it/Persona/PER0204546/Curriculum">Prof. Giovanni Iacca</a> .

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.